-If you suffered injuries from a dog bite, do not hesitate to contact OnderLaw, LLC to discuss the incident with us.
+If you suffered injuries from a dog bite, do not hesitate to contact OnderLaw to discuss the incident with us.
 We can help you seek the compensation you need to pay for your medical treatment and other expenses.
 If your actions didn’t contribute to your injury, you should not be financially responsible for any associated costs.

 Some dogs are inherently dangerous breeds.
 However, any breed could cause significant damage during an attack.
 With sharp teeth and strong jaws, these animals can rip through a person’s skin, exposing tissue and bones beneath.
 Many people need hospitalization to stitch up wounds and prevent infections from developing.